-4. Install the new oil filter (1).
-Spin on the oil filter until the O ring contacts the sealing surface (3).
-Then rotate the oil filter 1 full turn.
-Remove the container and disposal of the waste oil in accordance with local regulations.
+4. Install the new oil filter (4).
+Spin on the oil filter until O ring (3) contacts the sealing surface (2).
+Rotate the oil filter 1 full turn.
+Remove the container and disposal of the waste oil and filter in accordance with local regulations.
+5. The connections for the remote oil filter option are in Positions (1).